 Writing is a challenge to many people, and yet a gift to others.
 Where do you fall within that range?
 In the middle?
 At the top?
 The bottom?
 No matter where we are on the scale from a writing standpoint, most humans are drawn to stories (real or imaginary), to characters, and to the lives enveloped by conflict.
-Check out this video to explore the “simple truth of writing.”
+Check out this video to explore the “simple truth of writing.” *Disclaimer PG-13 language to follow:

 The screenplay is truly one piece of the movie-making puzzle that is essential before the project can really get moving.
 The screenplay is the foundation.
 There are three types of scripts that are sold & purchased: The standard script, the spec script, and the adapted script.
 Read the R.B.
 Jefferson’s article linked here: